|Course Number||Course Title||CL||LAB||CR|

 - All students must have access to Microsoft Office Student or higher.

 EYCD Evening Students Working Full-time in Child Care:

 - Lab Hours – Evening students who are working full-time in a licensed child care facility may use their workplace for their child care lab hours during the semesters prior to practica.
 All evening students fulfilling the two semesters of practica will need to adjust their work schedule to account for the aforementioned flexibility.

 Applicants are advised that the New Hampshire Bureau of Child Care Licensing requires certain paperwork to be on file at centers for employees and others who regularly work in child care centers.
-Upon acceptance into the program, evening students working full time in child care will be sent paperwork to complete and return to the Program Coordinator before starting classes.
+Upon acceptance into the program, evening students working full time in child care will be sent paperwork to complete and return to the Department Head before starting classes.
 The paperwork must be completed by the end of the first week of classes and will include the following:

 - signed confidentiality form;